Stranger6667/jsonschema-rs/crates/jsonschema-py/README.md

 1. Define a function that takes a `str` and returns a `bool`.
 2. Pass it with the `formats` argument.
+3. Ensure validate_formats is set appropriately (especially for Draft 2019-09 and 2020-12).

 ```python
 import jsonschema_rs